-2. Review Teacher Resource and decide if any of the strategies are appropriate
+2. Review Teacher Resource and decide if any of the strategies are appropriate complete activities?
+What additional information do they need to find out?
+Use page 14 to guide the implementation of the class project.

 1. Refer to the Disney Planet Challenge Handbook, page 14, Teacher Page--Implementing the Project.
 Review with students the Goals and Action Plan for the project.
 Explain to the students that they will now begin their action plan.
 What are the activities noted on the Action Plan?
 Are there multiple things that need to be done during the same period to